thirdtruck/sweet-turnips/JOURNAL.md

 Fix wasn't too bad!
 I realized that I could _resolve_ any outstanding events in the `World` on every `update` call even if I don't `tick` the internal world clock over.
 That let me preserve `CursorMoved` as a game event like any other.

 And removed some unnecessary complexity from the rendering code that was bugging me!

+# 10May2020

+Time to make `bitter-turnips` an example and `sweet-turnips` the main module!